Rippling starts billboard battle with Gusto – TechCrunch

 Remember when Zenefits imploded, and kicked out CEO Parker Conrad.
 Well, Conrad launched a new employee onboarding startup called Rippling, and now he’s going after another HR company called Gusto with a new billboard, “Outgrowing Gusto?
 Presto change-o.”

 The problem is, Gusto got it taken down by issuing a cease & desist order to Rippling and the billboard operator Clear Channel Outdoor.
 That’s despite the law typically allowing comparative advertising as long as it’s accurate.
-Gusto sells HR, benefits, and payroll software, while Rippling does the same but adds in IT management to tie together an employee identity platform.
+Gusto sells HR, benefits and payroll software, while Rippling does the same but adds in IT management to tie together an employee identity platform.

 Rippling tells me that outgrowing Gusto is the top reasons customers say they’re switching to Rippling.
-Gusto’s customer stories page lists no customers larger than 61 customers, and Enlyft research says the company is most often used by 10 to 50 person staffs.
+Gusto’s customer stories page lists no customers larger than 61 customers, and Enlyft research says the company is most often used by 10 to 50-person staffs.
 “We were one of Gusto’s largest customers when we left the platform last year.
 They were very open about the fact that the product didn’t work for businesses of our size.
-We moved to Rippling last fall and have been extremely happy with it” says Compass Coffee co-founder Michael Haft.
+We moved to Rippling last fall and have been extremely happy with it,” says Compass Coffee co-founder Michael Haft.

 That all suggests the Rippling ad’s claim is reasonable.
 But the C&D claims that “Gusto counts as customers multiple companies with 100 or more employees and does not state the businesses will ‘outgrow’ their platfrom at a certain size.”

-In an email to staff provided to TechCrunch, Rippling CMO Matt Epstein wrote “We take legal claims seriously, but this one doesn’t pass the laugh test.
+In an email to staff provided to TechCrunch, Rippling CMO Matt Epstein wrote, “We take legal claims seriously, but this one doesn’t pass the laugh test.
 As Gusto says all over their website, they focus on small businesses.”

 So rather than taking Gusto to court or trying to change Clear Channel’s mind, Conrad and Rippling did something cheeky.
 They responded to the cease & desist order in Shakespeare-style iambic pentameter.